Question 3. Read Question 1. Read Question 2.

 I’d rather people say (and mean) that it’s ok to be different instead of saying, “It’s ok, because you’re not that different.”
 The first is acceptance.
 The second is sweeping disabilities under the rug.

-If you believe that people with cognitive disabilities have no more reason to be ashamed than people with physical disabilities, then please treat them the same. - I think some people do it for attention.
+If you believe that people with cognitive disabilities have no more reason to be ashamed than people with physical disabilities, then please treat them the same.

 It’s a lot easier to fake a mental illness or cognitive disability than a physical one.
 Today, anyone who craves attention can set up a TikTok or Instagram account, talk about all the reasons they are special, and get the attention they want in the form of double-taps and supportive comments.